zhanglj37/sampleMplus/README.md

 ## Description

-Using Monte Carlo simulation method and the binary search, this "sampleMplus" package can explore the least sample size for your structural equation models.
+Using Monte Carlo simulation method and the binary search, this "sampleMplus" package can provide sample size recommendation for your structural equation models.

-The least sample size is chosen based on the following criteria:
+The sample size is chosen based on the following criteria:

 For structural parameters: